tlack/xxl/README.md

 ["Arca", "2", "Tiny Dog"]]
 ```

-Notice that we did not save the result of expression 3 (where we joined with a dictionary)
+Notice that we did not save the result of expression 3 (where we joined `emp`
-so the change was not saved.
-Looks like Steve is going to have to check someone else's facts
+with a dictionary containing Steve's record) so the change was not saved to
-from here on out.
-Like most verbs in XXL, `,` does not modify the x argument, it creates and
+`emp`.
+Like most verbs in XXL, `,` does not modify the x argument, it creates
-returns a new value.
+and returns a new value.
+Looks like Steve is going to have to check someone
+else's facts from here on out.

 Use `amend` (or equivalent the short operator `!`) to update `emp` in place.
-`emp![["age"],{::{base 10}}]` would convert the ages to numbers so you can ruthlessly compute
+`emp![["age"],{::{base 10}}]` would convert the ages to numbers so you can
-them. "age" has to be put into a list here because otherwise it would think you want to update
+ruthlessly compute them.
+In this example, "age" has to be put into a list here
-three indices - "a", "g", and "e".
+because otherwise it would think you want to update three indices - "a", "g",
+and "e".

 Get individual rows with `emp@0` or `0,2 from emp`.